michaelk-a-m/michaelk-a-m.github.io/_posts/2020-06-20-creating-an-interactive-presentation-with-jupyter-notebook-and-plotly.md

 Changing the view will allow you to set what type of slides you want for each cell.
 There are 5 Slide Types you can select:
 * **Slide**.
-This is the main content of the slide.
+This is the main content of a slide.
 You can place markdown, visuals, or even code here.
 * **Sub-Slide**.
 I will consider this as a new slide with transition animation.
-You have to use the down arrow navigation to access it from the main slide.
+You have to use the down arrow navigation to access it from the main slide (Slide type).
 * **Fragment**.
-This will be a part of the main slide.
+This will be a part or component of the immediate previous cell with Slide Type.
 For example, one cell with the heading will be set as Slide and the visualisation will be set as Fragment.
-The fragment will be inside the main slide but with fade in transition.
+The fragment will be inside the main slide but with a fade-in transition.
 * **Skip**.
 This cell will not be shown on the slides.
 Perfect for code and comment cells that you won't show.
 Be aware that you can't put skip for your visualisation code because the output will not be shown as well.
 * **Notes**.
 This will create Speaker notes, but I haven't tried this function.
 From the [NbConvert reference](https://nbconvert.readthedocs.io/en/latest/usage.html), you need to have a local copy of the Reveal.JS file to allow you having a presenter view with the notes.